katiestar99/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

 ============================================================   ==================   ====================   =========================================================================================
   **Error Code**                                                 **Type**             **Level**            **Sample Message**
 ------------------------------------------------------------   ------------------   --------------------   -----------------------------------------------------------------------------------------
-  ansible-deprecated-version                                   Documentation        Error                  A feature is deprecated and supposed to be removed in the current or an earlier Ansible version ansible-module-not-initialized                               Syntax               Error                  Execution of the module did not result in initialization of AnsibleModule collection-deprecated-version                                Documentation        Error                  A feature is deprecated and supposed to be removed in the current or an earlier collection version deprecated-date                                              Documentation        Error                  A date before today appears as ``removed_at_date`` or in ``deprecated_aliases`` deprecation-mismatch                                         Documentation        Error                  Module marked as deprecated or removed in at least one of the filename, its metadata, or in DOCUMENTATION (setting DOCUMENTATION.deprecated for deprecation or removing all Documentation for removed) but not in all three places.
+  assible-deprecated-version                                   Documentation        Error                  A feature is deprecated and supposed to be removed in the current or an earlier Assible version assible-module-not-initialized                               Syntax               Error                  Execution of the module did not result in initialization of AssibleModule collection-deprecated-version                                Documentation        Error                  A feature is deprecated and supposed to be removed in the current or an earlier collection version deprecated-date                                              Documentation        Error                  A date before today appears as ``removed_at_date`` or in ``deprecated_aliases`` deprecation-mismatch                                         Documentation        Error                  Module marked as deprecated or removed in at least one of the filename, its metadata, or in DOCUMENTATION (setting DOCUMENTATION.deprecated for deprecation or removing all Documentation for removed) but not in all three places.